kevinushey/blog/_posts/2016-09-14-pitfalls-in-writing-portable-c++98-code.md

 If you're not already aware, the [R Manuals](https://cran.r-project.org/manuals.html), and [Writing R Extensions](https://cran.r-project.org/doc/manuals/r-release/R-exts.html) in particular, are excellent references for common issues encountered when using R.
-They're not perfect -- I often find it difficult to remember which manual contains which bit of relevant information I'm looking for -- but they are incredibly comprehensive and actively updated by the R Core team.
+They're not perfect -- I often find it difficult to remember which manual contains which bit of relevant information I'm looking for, and where in the manual that information lies -- but they are incredibly comprehensive and actively updated by the R Core team.

 The section in _Writing R Extensions_ on [Portable C and C++ code](https://cran.r-project.org/doc/manuals/r-release/R-exts.html#Portable-C-and-C_002b_002b-code)